kssotes25/nasdaq-api/README.md

 ## Objectives
 - Learn the fundamentals of API
-- Apply basic data cleaning using Python
+- Apply basic data cleansing using Python
 - Perform basic analysis on common financial indicator
 - Create a simple data visualization